nikitav2/Nikita-Volynskiy-OA/PROGRAMNOTES.md

 # Running the WebServer and API
-Before running the program please make sure that you have created your data base and change the confi.py file accordingly.
+Before running the program please make sure that you have created your DataBase and change the confi.py file accordingly.
 Use the text in "Quant Script DataBase.sql" file to run a SQL Script in your database which will load the initial data.

-## **Python: Setting up enviornment and running the code**
+## **Python: Setting up Enviornment and running the code**

 * Setup: Run on command Line In this Particular Order:
     * python3 -m venv .venv